NoLieNoSean/NoNotes/content/Notes/LEC ALG4 16.md

 > [!Example] Inseparable element
 > Let $F:=\mathbb{F}_{p}(t^{p})\subseteq \mathbb{F}_{p}(t)=:E$.
 Observe that $t\in E$ satisfies $x^{p}-t^{p}\in F[x]$.
 Thus, $m_{F, t}(x)$ divides $x^{p}-t^{p}$ in $F[x]$.
 The same statement holds in $\overline{F}[x]$ too, where $x^{p}-t^{p}=(x-t)^{p}$.
 Thus, $m_{F, t}(x)=(x-t)^{e}$ for some $e> 1$.
 Thus, $t$ is not separable over $F$.

-We now show that there is no easier example, i.e., one must look to fields of characteristic $p$ for examples of inseparable extensions.
+We now show that there is no easier example, i.e., one must look to infinite fields of characteristic $p$ for examples of inseparable extensions.

 > [!Lemma]
 > Let $f\in F[x]$ be nonzero and irreducible.
 Then, $f$ is separable iff $\text{gcd}(f, f')=1$ [^1] iff $f'\not\equiv 0$, where $f'$ is the formal derivative of $f$.